-"It" appears 20 times (21 counting the one of the cover).
-It takes the form of a puddle, a shoe, and a teddy bear.
+"It" appears 21 times (22 counting the one on the cover [it's on the last page too]).
+It takes the form of a puddle, a shoe, a critter with mop hair, and a teddy bear.
+See also: https://www.kellysclassroomonline.com/2020/10/it-came-from-under-highchair.html

 How many careers?
 11: Magician, judge, actor, acrobat, matador, daredevil, wrestler, monk, pop star, political leader, professor.
 How many cultures?
 More than seven!
 What else is called a cape?
 A prominent mass of land that extends into a body of water (like Cape Canaveral in Florida).
 How many "o"s are on the cover?
 10 (two of them, separated by an l look kind of like a face.)
-See ChildrenEarn.com for more great information.
+Can you find 10 circles (and some ovals) in the art?
+See ChildrenEarn.com and https://www.kellysclassroomonline.com/2020/10/great-cape-of-colors.html for more great information.

 Who was the old woman?
 Perhaps the matriarch of the school of fish.
 The furry animal in the story is a red panda--but it's not a panda at all.
 It's more related to racoons and skunks than to pandas.
 For Earning tips, see ChildrenEarn.com.
 More secrets below!